-Alastair Wilson works in metaphysics, philosophy of physics, philosophy of science and epistemology.
-As PI of FraMEPhys he will be developing a new general framework for understanding non-causal forms of explanation as they are employed in physics.
-Prior to FraMEPhys, his research focus has been on the metaphysics of quantum mechanics, culminating in his book The Nature of Contingency which is forthcoming with Oxford University Press.
+Alastair Wilson is Professor of Philosophy at the University of Birmingham.
+He works in metaphysics, philosophy of physics, philosophy of science and epistemology.
+As PI of FraMEPhys he is developing a new general framework for understanding non-causal forms of explanation as they are employed in physics.
+Prior to FraMEPhys, his research focus has been on the metaphysics of quantum mechanics, culminating in his book The Nature of Contingency which is out now with Oxford University Press.
+Twitter: @modalizing

 Katie Robertson is a Leverhulme Early Career Research Fellow at the University of Birmingham and a Research Associate with the FraMEPhys project; she was a FraMEPhys Research Fellow from 2018-2021.
 Katie is currently working on the role that entropy plays in physics, from black holes to the direction of time.
 She received a PhD in Philosophy from Cambridge on the foundations of thermal physics; prior to that she completed the BPhil at Oxford and the MSci in Physics and Philosophy at Bristol.
 Twitter: @philophyser

 Michael Townsen Hicks joined FraMEPhys as a Research Fellow in September 2019.
 He is mostly interested in the ways we use scientific laws and models to understand what’s possible, and what isn’t.
 Previously he was a wissenschaftlicher mitarbeiter at the Universität zu Köln in Cologne, Germany, and a research fellow on the Consolidation of Fine-Tuning project at the University of Oxford.
 He did his PhD thesis under Barry Loewer at Rutgers University.